South Sudan women's national basketball team: History

 The FIBA Women's AfroBasket 2021 Zone 5 Qualifiers marked the first time South Sudan was represented in women's basketball at the international level since gaining independence in 2011 and becoming a FIBA member in 2013. the team was placed in Zone 5 Group A, with Egypt, Kenya, Rwanda.
 South Sudan played its first official international game on 12 July 2021, against the Egyptian team.
 They lost to Egypt by 30 points (65–95).

 In 2023, South Sudan marked history by winning its first international game against Rwanda by a margin of 14 points.
+They qualified for the 2025 Women's Afrobasket by receiving a wildcard.